billfitzgerald/infosec-primer/README.md

 We will also respond - as time permits - to issues in the issue queue.

 ## Get Involved

+We will be modifying this document over time to keep the tests current, and to add additional tests.
+If you would like to contribute, please open an issue in the queue and/or make a pull request.

 ## Licensing